Safe and reliable pharmaceutical distribution

 Pharmaceuticals are temperature sensitive products.
 The normal temperature requirement in warehousing is 15-25 °C, and 2-8 °C for products that require cold conditions.
 Appropriate conditions are continuously monitored throughout the supply chain, including during transport.

 Insulin for diabetes and many vaccines are examples of products that need cold conditions.
 Oriola has strong cold chain expertise; in Sweden, for example, most vaccines pass through us.
-In 2020, we distributed all influenza vaccines intended for adults in Sweden, totalling 1.8 million doses in only a few months.
+In 2022, we distributed influenza vaccines all over Sweden, totalling 2.5 million doses in only a few months.
+In Finland we have distributed COVID-19 vaccines to the hospital districts, which has required increasing our freezer capacity.
 Also, special biomedicines are a growing product group that require unique solutions.
-To meet these increasing needs, we took our renewed cold chain into use in both countries in spring 2021.
+To meet these increasing needs, we have invested in cold chain development during the recent years in both our operating countries.

 In addition to ensuring the appropriate conditions for pharmaceuticals, we promote pharmaceutical safety by preventing counterfeit pharmaceuticals from entering the market by dealing directly with pharmaceutical companies and complying with the EU Falsified Medicines Directive.